-The Character Appraisal and Design Code (Evidence Base Document 7) identifies new dwelling Design Codes for Over Wallop Village, Palestine and Kentsboro.
+The Character Appraisal and Design Code (Evidence Base Document 7) in Appendix D identifies new dwelling Design Codes for Over Wallop Village, Palestine and Kentsboro.
 An example design code (for Over wallop) is shown in Figure 6.13.

 The recommended policy relating to Design Response to local materials is DD P3 v.